AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 ## Step 5: Construct a Load Balancer

 TODO: Rewrite this section to explain how to create and attach rules for the relay and API servers.
-Also, health checks should be on port 4300.
+Also, health checks should be on appropriate ports.

 Requires rules for both HTTPS and HTTP.

 Navigate to the [AWS EC2 control panel](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2), navigate to load balancers, and create a load balancer.
-On the first screen of the wizard, select "Application Load Balancer."
+On the first screen of the wizard, select "Application Load Balancer" and place the new ALB in the same VPC as you used to set up the ECS cluster.
+If you've followed these instructions to this point, that will be vpc-087ecb6f.
+Add all three subnets to the availability list.

 Whatever you name your load balancer, make a note of the name for later.

 Make sure you have HTTP and HTTPS listeners.
 Leave the defaults under "Configure Security Settings."

 Under "configure security groups," select the group called "csg-jsapps-containers."
 Create a new target group for the HTTPS protocol and make a note of the name you give it.
 Skip registering targets for now.
 ECS will register them for us.